On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

 By \autoref{ehresmann_with_corners}, every $\Delta^k$-family of $h$-cobordisms can be trivialized, along with the lower collars.
 The same holds for mirror $h$-cobordisms, thinking of the double of the family $\bar E$ as a $(G \times C_2)$-equivariant fiber bundle over $\Delta^k$ containing a trivial bundle (the germ of the bottom, sides, and their reflections).

 \begin{rem} For a family of encased $h$-cobordisms, it is not true that \therh can be trivialized as well.
-In other words, we cannot assume the family is of the form $\Delta^k \times W$ with a single \rh on $W$.
-If we imposed the assumption that the \rhs were constant along families, it would make \autoref{encased_to_mirror} below false. \end{rem}
+That is, we do not assume that the family of cobordisms is isomorphic to one of the form $\Delta^k \times W$ in such a way that the \rh on $W$ is the same for all points in $\Delta^k$.
+If we did assume this, it would make \autoref{encased_to_mirror} below false. \end{rem}

 \begin{defn} Let $M$ be a smooth compact $G$-manifold with corners.
 The \ourdefn{space of equivariant $h$-cobordisms over $M$} is the simplicial set $\mc H_{\sbt}(M)$ whose $k$ simplices are families of equivariant $h$-cobordisms over $\Delta^k$.
 Similarly, we define the space of mirror $h$-cobordisms $\mc H_{\sbt}^m(M)$, and the space of encased mirror $h$-cobordisms $\mc H_{\sbt}^c(M)$.
 The face and degeneracy maps are clear.